LukeGrahamLandry/franca/examples/os/README.md

 ---

 - check for needs_reset flag when waiting for virt queue
-- non-blocking virtio queues
-- virtio-console input handle more than one byte so paste works
 - keep track of how mmio space is allocated to bars so once i have multiple they don't overlap
 - move device drivers to user space.
 - call virtualization.framework from my language and bundle the whole thing into one exe